by Cooper Abrams

 The Bible clearly teaches that when a man is saved his life is drastically changed, yet there are so many who profess to be the children of God whose lives remain virtually unaltered.
 They key in determining who is truly a Christian and who is not can revealed by the way they live their lives and their attitude toward sin.

 Some claim the doctrine of the security of the believer, "once saved, always saved" and go on living as if some professed belief in their past guarantees them a place in heaven.
 The question we want to the Bible to answer is this: Is the professing Christian who habitually sins really saved?
-Can these people feel secure that their salvation is assured based on their outward act of having a religious experience, making a profession of faith or being a member of some Christian denomination?
+Can these people feel secure that their salvation is assured based on their outward act of having a religious experience, making a profession of faith or becoming a member of some Christian denomination in their past?

 Being insensitive to sin legitimately brings a professing Christian's salvation into question.
 Why?
 Because a truly born again believer has a different attitude toward sin than the unsaved.
 The Bible clearly teaches that the lost man is a slave to sin.
 "For they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit" (Romans 8:5).
 God goes on to say, ". . .
 The carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be" (Romans 8:7).
 This different attitude toward sin comes from the new nature that a true believer receives when he becomes a child of God.

-Please understand that this is not saying that a believer will never sin.
+Please understand that this is not saying that a believer will never sin as stated above.
 The child of God receives a new nature which is the very nature of God, but the old carnal nature remains also.
 Because the Christian still has the old nature, he will sin, but because of the new nature he has received, the pattern of his life will not be one of being controlled by sin (Romans 7).
-More will be said later on this matter.

 Many take comfort in the fact they have a head knowledge of Christ.
 That believe in the historical Jesus Christ, but their belief does not produce a commitment to living their lives for him.
 The Bible gives them no assurance of salvation.
 Nothing is further from the truth than to say that because a person accepts the "fact" that there is a God then he is saved.
 Salvation is a matter of a changed heart.
 God says, "For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation."
 (Romans 10:10) True salvation is a "heart" salvation.
 The profession made with the mouth is invalid unless it comes from a changed heart and has committed his life to living for God.